-- Safety is one of the basic concerns in the elementary schools. - Students shall not bring knives, guns, matches, lighters, cigarettes, and sharp instruments to school. - Rocks must not be thrown. - Students shall stay on school property during school hours and until parents pick them up at the end of the day. - All parents should be aware of the traffic pattern established at the school.
+- Safety is one of the basic concerns in the elementary schools. - Students shall stay on school property during school hours and until parents pick them up at the end of the day. - All parents should be aware of the traffic pattern established at the school.
 If parents have questions, they should contact the office.